 There are different theories regarding the total number of years comprising four yugas.
 Based on astrological data and research, most scholars today believe that we already passed the dark age of Kali about 300 years ago.
 This was first mentioned In the book “The Holy Science” by Swami Sri Yukteswar Giri.

 Modern science says time is relative and is also considered an illusion.
 One can live in Kali Yuga while others in Dwapara Yuga or any other Yuga.
-Ancient hindu texts also support what modern philosophers and spiritual guru says about this scale of time and the traits of people living in various Yugas.
+Ancient Hindu texts also support what modern philosophers and spiritual guru says about this scale of time and the traits of people living in various Yugas.

 Whatever age or Yuga we live in, we wanted to look into one of the most popular Puranas of Hindu dharma, Srimad Bhagavatam.